-So what happens after Theresa May’s Great Repeal Bill and Brexit?
-A disturbing prospect has arisen of a bonfire of legal rights currently held by British citizens could be brought about on little more than the say-so of government ministers.
-No parliamentary debate, little likelihood of votes by MPs, rights lost by administrative order rather than new laws passing through both Houses of Parliament.
+So Britain is out of the European Union.
+How do we get rid of all that pesky EU legislation on standards, the environment, workers’ rights, consumer law etc etc that has been holding back Global Britain?
+A disturbing prospect has arisen of a bonfire of legal rights currently held by British citizens that could be brought about on little more than the say-so of government ministers.
+No parliamentary debate, little likelihood of votes by MPs, rights lost by administrative order or government “Henry VIII” powers, rather than new laws passing through both Houses of Parliament.

-Here is the plan: Given there are many legal rights enshrined in UK law that derive from the European Union and which, under the Great Repeal plan, will remain in effect after Britain leaves, an efficient way must be found to comb through them and disapply them where necessary.
+Here is the plan: Given there are many legal rights enshrined in UK law that derive from the European Union and which remain in effect post-Brexit, an efficient way must be found to comb through them and disapply them where necessary.
 It could take mammoth parliamentary sessions passing complex repealing legislation.
 Instead, and rather chillingly, Conservative barrister Martin Howe QC (among others) has said ministers should be “given powers” to disapply them bit by bit as and when it is deemed appropriate.

-So Parliament will be asked to pass a piece of primary legislation in the “Great Repeal Bill”, handing those powers to ministers, in other words allowing the ministers to repeal or disapply European law at will through secondary (delegated) legislation, probably statutory instruments (see below).
-It will be “the quickest way of taking the necessary decisions … to reemploy or replace them” he told BBC Radio 4’s Unreliable Evidence 14 Sept 2016.
+So Parliament could be asked to pass a piece of primary legislation , a “Brexit Freedoms Bill”, handing those powers to ministers, in other words allowing the ministers to repeal or disapply European law at will through secondary (delegated) legislation, probably statutory instruments (see below).
+It will be “the quickest way of taking the necessary decisions … to reemploy or replace them” Howe told BBC Radio 4’s Unreliable Evidence 14 Sept 2016.

 But giving such powers to the Government could leave whole areas of law at the mercy of ministers including employment and equality rights, privacy and consumer rights, environmental law, copyright protections, safety law, food hygiene and many laws affecting business.
 It is difficult to establish how much British law is driven by the EU but FullFact.org says this: